Bill Cosby sexual assault cases: Oregon sex assault bill

 A bill in the Oregon Senate would create an exception to the 12-year statute of limitations for the most serious sex crimes—including rape, sodomy and child abuse—allowing prosecutors to bring charges if new concrete evidence emerges.
 For example, they could reopen the case if multiple victims come forward with similar allegations or if new written evidence is discovered.
 Senate Bill 1553 was inspired by high-profile rape cases, including the one involving Brenda Tracy, who reported being raped by four football players in Corvallis in 1998, and the one involving Cosby.
-Under the bill, new victims coming forward could be used as evidence to reopen a case, said Aaron Knott, the legislative director for Oregon Attorney General Ellen Rosenblum.
+Under the bill, new victims coming forward could be used as reason to reopen a case, said Aaron Knott, the legislative director for Oregon Attorney General Ellen Rosenblum.
 "While Bill Cosby is a celebrity, it's not unique to him", Knott told lawmakers at a committee hearing on February 8, 2016.

 California sex assault law

 On January 3, 2016, California State Senator Connie Leyva introduced Senate bill 813, named the "Justice for Victims Act".
-This bill would eliminate the 10-year statute of limitations in California for felony sexual offenses of rape, sodomy, lewd or lascivious acts, continuous sexual abuse of a child, oral copulation, and sexual penetration.
+This bill would eliminate the ten-year statute of limitations in California for felony sexual offenses of rape, sodomy, lewd or lascivious acts, continuous sexual abuse of a child, oral copulation, and sexual penetration.
 The bill has support from Gloria Allred, the San Bernardino County District Attorney's Office and others.

 On April 12, 2016, four alleged victims of Bill Cosby, Linda Kirkpatrick, Lili Bernard, Victoria Valentino and "Kasey" testified before the Senate committee.
 "I wanted them to know that the system failed us," Kirkpatrick said.
 Also testifying was Attorney Gloria Allred who represents 33 of Cosby's alleged victims.

 On September 28, 2016, Governor Jerry Brown signed the bill into law.
 The law took effect January 1, 2017.
 It was supported by women's / LGBT rights activist Ivy Bottini and Dr. Caroline Heldman who are also involved in a campaign called #EndRapeSOL to eliminate the statute of limitations on rape in other states.
 Lili Bernard, Victoria Valentino and other alleged victims of Cosby have contributed to this grassroots effort.